VandyHacks-Internal/dev-assessment-daytwo/level2/README.md

 That specific URL will give you a JSON describing a bunch of details about a Pokémon called [Rayquaza](https://www.pokemon.com/us/pokedex/rayquaza).

 ## Question
 For this problem, you'll be provided a JSON array with the names of many Pokémon.
 Return a JSON array (with the same order) containg the weight (as returned by the API) of each of them.
+Your array should be an array of numbers (ONLY numbers) that correspond to the weight (i.e. the i<sup>th</sup> position of your array should contain the weight of the Pokémon in the i<sup>th</sup> position of the input array).

 ## Answer Format
 The JSON array should be in this folder in a file called `pokemon.json`.